BrokenMutant/h/README.md

 # h
-h is BrainFuck in disguise
+h is BrainFuck in disguise.

-It's just BrainFuck but uses only "h"
+It's just BrainFuck but uses only "h".

-BrainFuck symbols are translated into strings of "h"
+BrainFuck symbols are translated into strings of "h".

-'>' - h
+* '>' - h
-'<' - hh
+* '<' - hh
-'+' - hhh
+* '+' - hhh
-'-' - hhhh
+* '-' - hhhh
-'.' - hhhhh
+* '.' - hhhhh
-',' - hhhhhh
+* ',' - hhhhhh
-'[' - hhhhhhh
+* '[' - hhhhhhh
-']' - hhhhhhhh
+* ']' - hhhhhhhh

 Here is a sample hello world -